Dodgers 10, Mets 2 – 2024 NLCS Game 4: Mookie’s 4-hit, 4-RBI day backs Yamamoto as the Dodgers are one win away

 Thankfully, Edman made a great backhanded play on a grounder to prevent further damage at the end of the 3rd.

 He didn’t move after that due to Teoscar and Edman not doing much, but that was key insurance.
 Butto continued in the 5th, allowing a walk but nothing else.
-He actually continued to go in the 6th, getting an out but also issuing another unintentional intentional walk to Ohtani before handing it over to Phil Maton.
+He actually also started the 6th, getting an out but also issuing another unintentional intentional walk to Ohtani before handing it over to Phil Maton.

 Well, Mookie continued to take walking Ohtani in front of him personally, as he skied a homer to left for a 7-2 lead and skipped his way to home.